 When there are grounds for a construction accident claim against a third party, an attorney in Riverside can help you file a lawsuit against those responsible.
 Recovering compensation will require evidence of the third party’s negligence by demonstrating the following elements:

 Third-party claims are complicated and require the assistance of a skilled Riverside construction accident lawyer.

 Workers’ compensation is designed to assist workers that have been injured, need medical treatment, and are unable to perform their work duties.
 In many instances, however, these benefits are not substantial enough to cover your losses.
-At Hanson & Mouri, our experienced Riverside premise liability attorneys will immediately determine if your case involves a third-party liability.
+At Hanson & Mouri, our experienced Riverside premise liability attorney will immediately determine if your case involves a third-party liability.

 If a third party is found to be liable, additional damages can be pursued through an injury claim or lawsuit.
 In many cases this can be a subcontractor, equipment manufacturer, or any individual or business whose negligence contributed to your injuries.
 The types of damages available in a third party claim include:

 When a worker is killed by a construction accident, the surviving family has the right to file a wrongful death lawsuit against the responsible third party.
 Available damages in a wrongful death claim can include medical bills and burial expenses, lost wages their loved one would have earned if they had lived, pain and suffering for their loved one’s absence, and punitive damages.

 Part of the way lawyer assist injured workers in obtaining compensation is by conducting thorough investigations to determine how and why your construction accident occurred.
 Construction accident lawyer will first get as much information as possible from you.
 Depending on the needs of the case, they will then either investigate your accident alone or work with other professionals and experts in the field to collect evidence and track down witnesses.
 Documentation is a primary means of supporting your claim; therefore, your lawyer will attempt to gather the following: